Handling large numbers of SSIDs

 This topic describes ways to handle the requirement for large numbers of SSIDs.

-Windows 8.1 significantly improves support for a large number of SSIDs by increasing the amount of SSIDs that can be configured in a single WLAN profile.
+Windows 8.1 and Windows 10 significantly improve support for a large number of SSIDs by increasing the amount of SSIDs that can be configured in a single WLAN profile.
 A WLAN profile can now contain up to 10,000 SSIDs.
 Additionally, WLAN profiles support SSID prefixes.

 The following sections are included in this topic: